everythingeverywhere/ivan_tarin_resume/resume_build_v1/resume.md

 ### *Paralegal*, [Texas Rio Grande Legal Aid ](http://www.trla.org/) (2013-10 — 2016-02)

-Performed IT administration and deployments for Dunder Mifflin.
+Was an paralegal and advocate for homeless people in my communtity.
   - Prepare and present Retirement Disability(Title II) and Supplemental Security Income(Title XVI) cases to an Administrative Law Judge
   - Research cases through hundreds pages in medical records
   - Write briefs to persuade Administrative Law Judges